 Music Director & Conductor: Andrew Wailes

-Founded in 1939 when the university’s men’s and women’s glee clubs merged, the Melbourne University Choral Society (MUCS) has established a reputation as one of Melbourne’s leading large choirs, and has brought an exciting blend of youthful energy and musical skill to many works throughout more than six decades of existence.
-Under direction of Andrew Wailes, the choir has performed music from all the important periods in musical history, and has given numerous first performances of new works by young Australian composers, as well as presenting many major works alongside some of Melbourne's leading professional ensembles.
+Founded in 1939 when the university’s men’s and women’s glee clubs merged, the Melbourne University Choral Society (MUCS) has established a reputation as one of Melbourne’s leading large choirs and has brought an exciting blend of youthful energy and musical skill to many works throughout more than six decades of existence.
+The choir has performed music from all the important periods in musical history and has given numerous first performances of new works by young Australian composers, as well as presenting many major works alongside some of Melbourne's leading professional ensembles.

-Whilst there are generally no auditions required, all members wishing to perform in concerts will be expected to attend a minimum number of regular rehearsals (usually around 75%), and non-students may be asked to demonstrate a reasonable standard to ensure they are able to cope with the general expectations of the choir if their attendance is poor.
+Whilst there are generally no auditions required, all members wishing to perform in concerts will be expected to attend a minimum number of regular rehearsals (usually around 75%) to perform in concerts.
+In some cases, non-students may be asked to demonstrate a reasonable standard to ensure they are able to cope with the general expectations of the choir, or if their attendance is poor.

 MUCS is regularly engaged to perform alongside professional ensembles (such as the Royal Melbourne Philharmonic, Melbourne Symphony Orchestra, Australian Army Band etc), and was the only Australian choir to perform at the 2016 Royal Edinburgh Military Tattoo before a live audience of 175,000 at Etihad Stadium, and a further estimated international TV audience of over 100 million people!
 In 2020 MUCS was to perform Mahler's 8th Symphony with Sir Andrew Davis and the Melbourne Symphony Orchestra although sadly, this concert was eventually cancelled due to the Covid-19 pandemic.